How to Train an Australian Cattle Dog

 Australian Cattle Dogs are high-energy herding dogs that require consistent mental stimulation and structured training sessions.
 As a herding breed, they have strong working instincts and excel at agility, obedience trials, and trick training.

-With a typical weight of 35-50 lbs and lifespan of 12-16 yrs, the Australian Cattle Dog requires thoughtful care tailored to their specific breed characteristics.
+Expect 35-50 lbs at maturity and roughly 12-16 yrs of life with a Australian Cattle Dog; the breed's idiosyncrasies matter, and owners who understand them do materially better.
 Prospective Australian Cattle Dog owners should know that this medium herding breed demands an informed approach to nutrition, exercise, and preventive health management.

 Australian Cattle Dog Training Challenges